-This course is suitable for anyone currently working, or looking to work, with individuals who have any form of learning disability in order to enhance their knowledge and understanding of personalised care in this context.
+This course is suitable for anyone aged 19 and over currently working, or looking to work, with individuals who have any form of learning disability in order to enhance their knowledge and understanding of personalised care in this context.

 What do you need to apply for the course?

 Learners wishing to undertake the certificate should be aged 19 or over.
 You will need to have at least a Level 1 qualification in literacy as you will be expected to write answers for assessment purposes.